intel-analytics/ipex-llm/python/llm/example/transformers/transformers_int4/whisper/readme.md

 - `--repo-id-or-data-path REPO_ID_OR_DATA_PATH`: argument defining the huggingface repo id for the audio dataset to be downloaded, or the path to the huggingface dataset folder.
 It is default to be `'hf-internal-testing/librispeech_asr_dummy'`.
 - `--language LANGUAGE`: argument defining language to be transcribed.
 It is default to be `english`.

+> **Note**: When loading the model in 4-bit, BigDL-LLM converts linear layers in the model into INT4 format.
+In theory, a *X*B model saved in 16-bit will requires approximately 2*X* GB of memory for loading, and ~0.5*X* GB memory for further inference.
+>
+> Please select the appropriate size of the Whisper model based on the capabilities of your machine.

 #### 2.1 Client
 On client Windows machine, it is recommended to run directly with full utilization of all cores:
 ```powershell